MWatty/Peaches-n-Green/README.md

 ## Testing

-* When testing the Header Section and its responsiveness, I noted that I was taking a desktop first approach in terms of design and therefore re-assessed the work and amended it to reflect my wireframes.
+* When testing the Header Section and its responsiveness, I noted that I was taking a desktop first approach in terms of design and therefore re-assessed the work and amended it to reflect my wireframes and ensure that I was consistent in a mobile first approach

+* When testing the Header Section on the following devcices Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X,
+I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop.
+I noted that the burger bar moved underneath the title Peaches & Green on the Iphone5 / SE.
+ This is not the most user friendly and not pleasing to users.
+With this a media query specifically designed for the I-phone 5 was created and the problem resolved

-* When checking the footer to ensure that it was responsive on all devices, I noted that the dots between the website links did not look streamlined on mobile devices.
+* When testing the footer to ensure that it was responsive on all devices, I noted that the dots between the website links did not look streamlined on mobile devices.
 I inserted a media query to remove the dots on all screen except desktop.
 I also reduced the word spacing on smaller screens as I wanted to retain the inline look of the links on all devices.
 This was tested on
 Moto G4, Galaxy S5, Pixel 2 & 2XL, I-phone 5/SE/6/7/8/8 Plus, I-phone X, I-pad, I-pad Pro, Surface Duo, Galaxy Fold & Desktop